AlexoAnimaIgnis/spring-jpa-main/README.md

 # @Transactional
     - beginning of transaction

---- JOIN TYPES ----
+#--- JOIN TYPES ----
- used to bind collections of objects to the databse
+    - used to bind collections of objects to the databse

-four types:
+    - Four types of Join:

-@OneToOne
+        1. @OneToOne
             - most common
             - paired with @ManyToOne
             - mappedBy
-@OneToMany
+        2. @OneToMany
-@ManyToOne
+        3. @ManyToOne
-@ManyToMany
+        4. @ManyToMany

-Configurations
+    - Configurations
-Unidirectional
+        - Unidirectional
-Bidirectional
+        - Bidirectional
-Cascadiing
+        - Cascading
+# Fetch Types
+    - lazy db - database query when the property is called
+    - eager db - database query when object is CREATED
+# JPQL (java persistence query language)
+    - JPQL is not SQL
+    - centered around objects
+    - example
+        Query q = em.createQuery("Select r from Registration")